BlueBrain/NeuroMorphoVis/README.md

 #### Neuronal Soma Reconstruction

-The following video shows a demonstration of reconstructing a three-dimensional profiles of the soma of a pyramidal cell morphology using Hooke's law and mass spring models.
+A demonstration of using the _Soma Reconstruction_ toolbox to reconstruct a three-dimensional profile of the soma of a pyramidal cell morphology using Hooke's law and mass spring models.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=v02HogkFODU">